 1- Track Down The Reset Button

 Finding the button that resets a wireless mouse is the first thing you must do when resetting it.
-This button is often found on the mouse’s underside, and depending on the model, it may be labelled “reset” or “connect.”
+This button is often found on the mouse’s underside, and depending on the model, it may be labeled “reset” or “connect.”
 After finding it, press and keep your finger on the button for around five seconds.
 This would reset the mouse and allow it to reconnect to the computer if it was previously disconnected.

 2- Reset The Mouse’s Battery